SethWalkeroo/Console-Apps/README.md

 **dictionary.py:** A simple dictionary application that uses the PyDictionary module.
 Just look up a word and the dictionary will give you a formatted list of definitions.

 **hangman.py:** A single player hangman game that uses a list of 18000+ randomally selected english words for the english_words module.
 If you do not know the word by the end of the game, the application wil ask if you want to see a definition, and then use the PyDictionary module to retrieve a definition for said word.
 The art for hangman.py is grabbed for the **hangmanimage.py** file and the words are grabbed from the **words.txt** file in **data** folder.
-This game is a personal favorite because it is fun and educational! :)
+This game is a personal favorite because it is fun and educational :)

 **slots.py:** A very simple slot machine for spending your tokens.
 It uses the emoji module for the matching patterns and the only way to win is to get three emojis in a row.
 You can edit which emojis you want to use by editing the EmojiSlots constructor arguments in manage.py.